-Animation has come a long way since Walt Disney dreamt up his studio icon, Mickey Mouse.
-In the beginning Disney created stories with the sole purpose of keeping the kids entertained.
-But as time has gone on the entire animation world has evolved.
-We're now treated to titles from multiple studios, each with their own approach to developing the animation art form.
+Animation has come a long way since Mickey Mouse's first appearance.
+Way back then Walt Disney created stories with the sole purpose of keeping the kids entertained.
+But as time has gone on the entire animation world has changed tack.
+It's not just about the young 'uns anymore.
 Mature themes, sophisticated storylines and creepy characters have all emerged in movies, meaning adults can now revel in the joy of cartoons just as much as their children.

 22. Happy Feet (2006)

 Only in animation: The dancers in big song and dance routines can be so much better synchronised when you're dealing with cartoon critters.

 19. Despicable Me (2010)

 The movie: Though it came out at the same time as the similarly-themed MegaMind, it was Despicable Me that won the 'bad guy as the lead' in 2010.
-And not just because of the loveable Minions, who managed to win over everyone's hearts they earned their own spin-off movie.
+And not just because of the loveable Minions, who managed to win over everyone's hearts so much so, they earned their own spin-off movie.
 Well, they are chucklesome, but it's watching Gru's journey from megalomaniac to a considerate megalomaniac that's the real treat.

 Only in animation: Villain Gru (Steve Carell) succeeds in shrinking and stealing the moon.

 8. Up (2009)

 The movie: The title could be a metaphor for Pixar's ambitions, but mainly it's because up is the only direction this heart-breaking study of mortality can go after its tear-spilling opening.
 Packed with all sorts of life lessons, the tale of Carl Frederickson's desire to see the world is one of those movies that gives you all the feels.